zak-45/SCAnalyzer-Chataigne-Module/README.md

 The Sonic Annotator extraction tool is necessary and is the main process that will be run.
 SCAnalyzer take json datas from it, interpret them and create requested triggers/mapping.

-This module is deeply integrated with WLED and LedFX, so if you use the corresponding modules, it will automaticaly create actions for them.
+This module is deeply integrated with WLED and LedFX, so if you use the corresponding modules, it can automaticaly create actions for them.
 Websocket , UDP and HTTP protocols are used, depend of the necessity and required response time.